 Refueling after a fast is extremely important.
 Some would say it’s even more important than the fast itself.
-In this article, we’re going to discuss refeeding syndrome and how to protect yourself from it!
+In this article we discuss re-feeding syndrome and how to protect yourself from it.

-Refeeding syndrome is a shift in fluids and electrolytes that occurs when reintroducing foods, fluids or artificial feedings (i.e. feeding tubes in hospitals).
-After a period of not eating or under eating, the body goes through various hormonal and metabolic shifts, which means reintroducing food and fluids must be done carefully and strategically.
+This syndrome is a shift in fluids and electrolytes that occurs when reintroducing foods, fluids or artificial feedings (i.e. feeding tubes in hospitals).
+After a period of not eating, or under eating, the body goes through various hormonal and metabolic shifts.
+This means reintroducing food and fluids must be done carefully and strategically.

-A few hallmark issues with refeeding syndrome include abnormal sodium and fluid balance, low phosphate, low potassium, low magnesium and low thiamine (a B vitamin) (1).
-Symptoms of refeeding syndrome are provided in the chart below.
+A few hallmark issues with re-feeding syndrome include: abnormal sodium and fluid balance, low phosphate, low potassium, low magnesium and low thiamine (a B vitamin) (1).
+Further symptoms are indicated in the chart below.

 |Cardiovascular||Arrhythmias, cardiomyopathy, low blood pressure, death||Low blood pressure, arrhythmias, heart attack, change in heart rate||Dysrhythmias|

 |Neurological||Fatigue, weakness, confusion, loss of reflexes, loss of body movement, coma, cranial nerve palsies, diffuse sensory loss, Guillain-Barré-like syndrome, seizures||Fatigue, confusion or other mental status changes, decreased muscle strength, decreased reflexes, muscle spasms||Muscle cramps or twitching, weakness, loss of body movement, seizures, vertigo||Wernicke’s encephalopathy (vision changes, loss of body movement, confusion, hypothermia, coma) (1)|